 This is a complete on-line archive of the semi-annual electronic newsletter that ran until Spring 2017, edited by William McEachern of the University of Connecticut.
-Through news items and reviews of web sites, new books and research, he examines economics teaching from a surprising number of angles and extracted tips from cognitive science findings about learning.
+Through news items and reviews of web sites, new books and research, he examined economics teaching from a surprising number of angles and extracted tips from cognitive science findings about learning.

 Jude Carroll, Oxford Brookes University.
 Extracted with permission from Teaching International Students: improving learning for all edited by Jude Carroll and Janette Ryan, 2005, RouteledgeFalmer, ISBN: 0415350654.